yoandresaav/get-weather-example/README.md

+## Introduction

+Clone this repo.
+You will need set a weather map api key in order to run correctly this repo.

 ### Create python virtual environment.
 Tested in python 3.11 [In this case .venv is the name I prefer but could be other]
 ```cmd
 python -m venv .venv